 Alternative country, roots-rock, rockabilly, country-rock, and other hybrid genres like cowpunk...these are all acceptable in this channel.
 Any country-influenced music that is markedly different from the slick productions of modern mainstream country is appropriate for Alternative Country.
 Any blues or folk-influenced music that alters the fundamental characteristics of those genres (most commonly by crossing them with rock, etc.) is similarly appropriate, but if your music is more traditional, please enter the Folk, Blues, or Country channels.
 Vocals are required and lyrics must be in English.

 Examples: Gram Parsons, Drive-By Truckers, Old 97's, Uncle Tupelo, Death Vessel

 Ambient/chill music is a sub-genre of electronic music that focuses largely on the timbral characteristics of sounds, often organized or performed to evoke an atmospheric or unobtrusive quality.
 The key element to this sub-genre is relaxation.
 Upbeat, aggressive, or other forms of Electronic music should be entered in the EDM Channel.
 Vocals are optional but, if included, must be sung in English.

 Examples: Tangerine Dream, Brian Eno, Enigma

 Blues music usually adheres to a fairly standard musical progression, though production style can vary widely - from solo acoustic guitar and vocal to full-band electric instrumentation.
 This channel allows for all styles of blues music (Delta blues, Chicago blues, Memphis blues, etc.).
 If your music is more of a hybrid, please consider the Americana Channel.
-Vocals are required and lyrics must be in English.
+Vocals are optional, but if included, lyrics must be in English.

 Examples: B.B.
 King, Muddy Waters, Leadbelly, Stevie Ray Vaughan

 Christian music is written to express either a personal or communal belief regarding Christian life and faith.
 The musical form can vary, but if the lyrical theme is centered on praise or worship of the Christian God, it should be submitted to this channel.
 Vocals are required and lyrics must be in English.